amolv0/exo-db/backend/lambda-functions/restApi/README.md

 - POST /teams to add a new team.
 - PUT /teams/{teamId} to update a team’s details.
 - DELETE /teams/{teamId} to remove a team.

-## Regions (TBD, WILL NEED GSIs)

-Resource Path: `/regions`.

-Purpose: To manage information about events and maybe teams from a specified region

-Operations:

-- GET /regions to get all regions
-- GET /regions/{regionString}/teams to get all teams from a specific region
-- GET /regions/{regionString}/events to get all events from a specific region
-- (tbd)